 About Akagera National Park Rwanda

 The Akagera National Park (French: Parc National de l.Akagera) covers 1,200km in eastern Rwanda, against the Tanzanian border.
 It was founded in 1934 to protect animals and vegetation in three eco-regions: Savannah, mountain and swamp.
 The park is named for the Kagera River which flows along its eastern boundary feeding into several lakes the largest of which is Lake Ihema.
 The complex system of lakes and linking papyrus swamps makes up over 1/3 of the park and is the largest protected wetland in central Africa.

-Much of the savannah area of the park was settled in the late 1990s by former refugees returning after the end of the Rwandan Civil War.
+Much of the Savannah area of the park was settled in the late 1990s by former refugees returning after the end of the Rwandan Civil War.
 Due to land shortages, in 1997 the western boundary was re-gazetted and much of the land allocated as farms to returning refugees.
-The park was reduced in size from over 2,500km² to its current size.
-Although much of the best savannah grazing land is now outside the park boundaries, what remains of Akagera is some of the most diverse and scenic landscape in Africa.
+Akagera National Park was reduced in size from over 2,500km² to its current size.
+Although much of the best Savannah grazing land is now outside Akagera National park boundaries, what remains of Akagera is some of the most diverse and scenic landscape in Africa.